yun-vis/fhstp-bcc-csharp/pages/fileio.md

 - **Language Compilers:** These turn your source code written with languages C# into intermediate language (IL) code stored in assemblies.
 With C# 6.0 and later, Microsoft switched to an open source rewritten compiler known as **Roslyn** that is also used by Visual Basic.

 - **Assembly:** Assemblies form the fundamental units of deployment, version control, reuse, activation scoping, and security permissions for .NET-based applications.
 An assembly is a collection of types and resources that are built to work together and form a logical unit of functionality.
-Assemblies take the form of executable (.exe) or dynamic link library (.dll) files, and are the building blocks of .NET applications.
+Assemblies take the form of executable (.exe) or dynamic link library (.dll, so, .dylib) files, and are the building blocks of .NET applications.
 [Doc](https://docs.microsoft.com/en-us/dotnet/standard/assembly/)

 - **Common Language Runtime (CLR):** This runtime loads assemblies, compiles the IL code stored in them into native code instructions for your computer's CPU, and